Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 ![A screenshot from Lighthouse in Devtools](assets/images/Capture.PNG)

+I validated the code in [Jigsaw](https://jigsaw.w3.org/css-validator/) for the css, and the [W3c markup validation service](https://validator.w3.org/) for the html.

 ### Header menu

 The links in the menu is supposed to take the user to different sections on the site.
 They work as expected when tested.